vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 to creep, but no thorns.
 A hole is made or furrow ploughed: seeds of all sorts are sowed and the bones deposited.
 The hole is then covered over with stones and earth to make a memorial mound: in it seeds are sown to feed the dead, and pits are dug in it into which water and milk are poured to please the dead.3

-The departure from the place of the erection of the memorial is followed by many rites to prevent contamination, the use of fire, of the Apămārga plant, the obliteration of the footsteps, the crossing of pits filled with water, and so on.
+The departure from the place of the erection of the memorial is followed by many rites to prevent contamination, the use of fire, of the Apāmārga plant, the obliteration of the footsteps, the crossing of pits filled with water, and so on.
 The placing of a barrier of some sort between the dead and the living is a rite recorded in the Rigveda itself, whether the object is stone or some piece of earth.

 4